SafeHome.org may receive compensation from some providers listed on this page. Learn More

 You should feel safe whether you’re in the comfort of your home or vacationing in an RV.
 You’re still traveling with valuables and in a vehicle that doubles as a shelter.
 So, installing a security system makes sense to protect your investment and contents.

 The type of equipment you need will depend on your RV.
-That’s why we recommend choosing a security system from ADT Self Setup, SimpliSafe or Cove so you can customize your setup to suit your recreational vehicle.
+That’s why we recommend choosing a security system from ADT Blu, SimpliSafe or Cove so you can customize your setup to suit your recreational vehicle.
 Combine the security system with a powerful app and a working self-monitoring plan, and you’ve got everything you need to help you relax no matter where you’re traveling.

 You can install most basic security equipment inside an RV.
 We recommend choosing a security system as it means you can control and monitor the whole setup from a smartphone rather than relying on multiple apps for different devices.